 Spring is one of our favourite times in the garden.
 There are lots of fresh green leaves and the smell of wild garlic fills the air.

-Wild garlic slowly carpets the ground, and fills the air with its delicate scent.
-Soon the pretty white flowers will burst open, and foragers will flock to collect the best leaves for the kitchen.
+Wild garlic carpets the ground, and fills the air with its delicate scent.
+The pretty white flowers burst open, and foragers flock to collect the best leaves for the kitchen.

 Take your visit at your own pace.
-A quiet mid week wander (look out for our Silent Space on Thursdays), a guided walk to learn more about the garden and the restoration work that has been achieved over the last 25 years, or a weekend family visit with plenty of exploring, den building and ice creams, or hot chocolates, depending on the weather.
+A quiet mid week wander, a guided walk to learn more about the garden and the upcoming dams project, or a weekend family visit with plenty of exploring and ice creams, or hot chocolates, depending on the weather.